-At Sibley Dolman Accident Injury Lawyers, LLP, we've never been intimidated by insurance company defense strategies.
+At Dolman Law Group Accident Injury Lawyers, PA, we've never been intimidated by insurance company defense strategies.
 We've relied on our experience and our firm's resources to produce successful outcomes for our clients.
 We've persevered at the negotiation table, during alternative dispute resolution, and through trial.
 Our attorneys have relied on evidence, case preparation, and our own winning strategies to overcome whatever a defense team tosses in our path.

 Call Our Brooklyn Bicycle Accident Attorneys Now

 If you or a family member were seriously injured in a bicycle accident, you need a seasoned legal team working on your behalf.
-With offices in Brooklyn, Sibley Dolman Accident Injury Lawyers, LLP, has the resources to provide aggressive, personalized legal services.
+With offices in Brooklyn, Dolman Law Group Accident Injury Lawyers, PA, has the resources to provide aggressive, personalized legal services.
 Call us at 833-552-7274 (833-55-CRASH) or complete our contact form.
 We will schedule a free consultation so we can determine if our law firm can help you.